codemilli/wikis/System-notifications.md

-You can configure Guard to notify plugin results throgh one or more channels described below.
+You can configure Guard to notify plugin results through one or more channels described below.
 If you do not specify a specific notification channel with the [notification](https://github.com/guard/guard#notification) DSL method, then Guard auto-detects all available channels and makes use of them.